Open Sailing

 Members of the Duluth-Superior Sailing Association have free access to our day sailer fleet during open sailing hours from June through September.
 They may captain any boat on which they have demonstrated competency, or may sail as crew with another member.
 You can check our current open hours on our pier calendar.
 The pier will close in inclement or unsafe weather conditions.
 Last minute closures will be posted on our Facebook and Instagram pages along with being indicated on our pier calendar.

-2026 Open Sailing Starts June 11th!
-Saturdays and Week Days 2pm-8:30pm, Weeks Days during youth camp sessions 4:30pm-8:30pm.
+2026 Open Sailing Starts June 8th!
+Week Days 2pm-8:30pm, Weeks Days during youth camp sessions 4:30pm-8:30pm.
+Saturdays from June 13th – August 15th 2pm-8:30pm, Saturdays from August 22nd – October 17th 10am-4:30pm.

 Members with cruise boat experience and training can reserve our auxiliary powered cruise boats outside of opens sailing hours or during open sailing.
 Learn more on our cruise boat page.